 Move slowly when getting up from the scanner table to prevent any dizziness or lightheadedness from lying flat for the length of the procedure.

 If any sedatives were used for the procedure, you may need to rest until the sedatives have worn off.
 You will also need someone to drive you home.

-If contrast dye is used, you may be monitored for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or difficulty breathing.
+If contrast dye is used, you may be watched for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or trouble breathing.

-If you notice any pain, redness, and/or swelling at the IV site after you go home, tell your healthcare provider as this could be a sign of infection or other type of reaction.
+If you notice any pain, redness, or swelling at the IV site after you go home, tell your healthcare provider.
+It could be a sign of infection or other type of reaction.

 The name of the test or procedure

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are